RonPieket/BinaryRelations/README.md

 a hierarchy tree.

 Typically, this is kind of relationship is expressed in the object data itself.
-Every object that is a child contains a handle to a parent.
-And each parent contains an array of handles to its children.
+Every object that is a child contains a handle (or pointer) to a parent.
+And each parent contains an array of handles (or pointers) to its children.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 class GameObject